phedwin/phedwin/README.md

 <ins> Also Hmmmm </ins>
 - 🍀 learning about virtualization, concurrency and persistence & how to write my own small OS.
--  💚 Going thru cloudfare pingora open source code.
+-  💚 Going thru cloudflare pingora open source code.

 - 🏕️ Working on TS compiler.